luis-e-alvarez/blackjack/README.md

 # blackjack
-An interactive blackjack game made for Lyft's apprenticeship application
+An interactive blackjack game made for Lyft's apprenticeship application created with Node, Express, React, and React-Bootstrap

 #How to download